Aadi Perukku: Monsoon festivals of South India

-Aadi Perukku is a South Indian Hindu festival celebrated on the 18th day of the Tamil month of Adi (mid-July).
+Aadi Perukku is a Tamil Cultural festival celebrated on the 18th day of the Tamil month of Adi (mid-July).
 The festival coincides with the annual freshes of the rivers and to pay tribute to water's life-sustaining properties.
 It is celebrated near river basins, water tanks, lakes and wells, etc. of Tamil Nadu when the water level in them rises significantly heralding the onset of Monsoon.
+This celebration is particularly prominent along the Cauvery river and its delta, in the western and central regions of Kongu or Kongu Nadu, and Tanjore or Chola Nadu.

 Aadi Perukku, water ritual through religious practice

 In India the rivers Ganga and Yamuna, Cauvery, Narmada and Godavari are considered sacred.
 It is common among people to throw fruits, saffron cloths, etc., when the rivers and lakes are in spate purely based on the belief that these rivers are the species of female deities.
 Similarly, every temple has sacred wells and tanks, and water in these is considered pure.

 Aadi Perukku, otherwise called Padinettam Perukku is a unique occasion dedicated to all the perennial river basins of Tamil Nadu and major lakes water source areas and is intended to celebrate the water rising levels due to the onset of monsoon, which is expected to occur invariably on the 18th day of the solar month, Aadi corresponding to 2 or 3 August every year.
 Hence "Padinettam perukku" - Padinettu signifies eighteen, and Perukku denotes rising.
 This festival is observed predominantly by women in Tamil Nadu.

 The history of the ritual practice dates back to the ancient period and was patronised by the Kings and royal households.
 This ritual practice existed in various historical periods.
 Aadi is the month for sowing, rooting, planting of seeds and vegetation since it is peak monsoon time.